-Today, Wellton's economy also depends on the yearly doubling of its population with the arrival of "Snowbirds" that move from colder northern climates to winter in the warm, dry climate of the Sonoran Desert.
-Wellton's proximity to California, along with its convenient location between Yuma and Phoenix, makes for an excellent and affordable retirement option for many in the community.
+Today, Wellton's economy also depends on the yearly doubling of its population with the arrival of winter visitors that move from colder northern climates to winter in the warm, dry climate of the Sonoran Desert.
+Wellton's convenient location between Yuma and Phoenix, along with its proximity to California, Las Vegas, and Tucson, makes for an excellent and affordable retirement option for many in the community.
 Visitors and residents alike can find a recreational, beach-oriented reprieve with Puerto Peñasco, Sonora, Mexico, just over three hours' drive away.